abinashprasana/riskradar-it-incident-sla-risk/README.md

 - 🧾 **Incident Detail**: one incident, its computed features, risk band + recommended action
 - 📊 **Visuals**: distributions, top risky groups/categories, calibration plot, and a heatmap

-It’s not a “perfect oracle” project.
-It’s more like: *if you’re triaging 25k tickets, where should you look first?*
+It's not a "perfect oracle" project.
+It's more like: *if you're triaging 25k tickets, where should you look first?*

 ---